Planning your visit

 To safely manage school visits during COVID-19, we have made necessary changes to school bookings, including removing teacher-guided time in the galleries and closing the Discovery Zone.
 Find out more.

 Memorial development project

 The Memorial is undergoing major development changes which may affect Education bookings and school visitors.
 To manage this impact the length of school visits may be limited onsite.
 Availability will be visible when booking online.
 If you require assistance with planning your visit please contact firstname.lastname@example.org.

 Before you arrive

-- You need to advise us of any cancellations or number changes at least 5 working days prior to visiting.
+- You need to advise us of any cancellations or changes to student numbers at least five working days prior to visiting.